CarsonJM/cluster_pval/README.md

 ## Usage

+To open from your terminal:
 1. Import the Cluster_Pval package by:
 	- opening your terminal
 	- assuming that  Git is installed, type: Git Clone "[link to repository]"
 2. While being in the main repository directory, open the web app by typing in your terminal: python app.py
 3. Use the link that is showed in the Terminal to go to the webapp

+Or open directly from link in README

 4. Drag or upload the dataset (in CSV format) in the web app
 5. You'll see a preview of your data, and you will be requested to submit the following data:
 	- Data information; the first and last columns containing data to be clustered.